lcsmith2/poem-generator/README.md

 <br />

 ## Reflection
 I found coming up with an interesting but feasible idea was one of the most challenging parts of this project.
 I knew I wanted to incorporate user input in some way and generally wanted the poems that the sytem generates to make sense.
 I played around with multiple ideas before deciding on having templates for the part-of-speech tags for each line.
+Furthermore, I did not want to have an inspiring set of poems that the system is able to pull lines from from since I was worried the resulting poems would then be too similar to the actual ones.
+This led to one of the main aspects of the project including how to balance producing original poems while also having them generally make sense gramatically and semantically.
 Another aspect that challenged me was finding the correct tools/libraries to implement what I had planned.
-There are numerous resources for NLP, and some were more useful for this project than otheres.
+There are numerous resources for NLP, and some were more useful for this project than others.
 Specifically, I learned more about spaCy, part-of-speech tagging, and sentiment analysis while designing and implementing this system.
 <br />
 <br />